Elfreda2019/Bikesharing/README.md

 ## Summary
 ![image](https://github.com/Elfreda2019/Bikesharing/blob/main/Resources/fig8.png)
-Figure 8, Dashboard 1
+Figure 8, Story 1

 ![image](https://github.com/Elfreda2019/Bikesharing/blob/main/Resources/fig9.png)
-Figure 9, Dashboard 2
+Figure 9, Story 2

 Bike-sharing business is a convenient, environmentally friendly way to get around the New York City at low cost.
 In the data, it was revealed that the top starting locations are